tazbinahad/personal_todo_list/README.md

 - Edit existing tasks.
 - Delete tasks.
 - Mark tasks as completed.
-- Filter tasks by status and priority.
+- Filter tasks by priority.
 - Tasks are stored in local storage, so they persist across browser sessions.

 ## How to Run